github-technology-partners/signature-verification/dotnet/README.md

 # Signature Verification in Java

-This is a simple example of how to verify a signature in Java.
+This is a simple example of how to verify a signature in .net (net8.0).
 The example uses the `BouncyCastle.Cryptography` package to verify a signature.

 ## Usage